 The answer to the first question is a simple yes or no. The second question is slightly more complex.
 Here, as well as yes and no, the creator can also say yes, but... - specifically yes, but I want any adaptations to be released under this same licence.
 This stipulation, called Sharealike by Creative Commons, is the direct equivalent of the open source concept known as copyleft, as embodied in, for example, the GNU General Public License.
 The aim of this slightly tricky condition is to encourage others to adapt and augment your work, while stopping them from taking the result out of the commons.
 After all, once someone has finished producing a classical arrangement of your techno track, you may want to sample that for your next video art project.
 Insisting that all adaptations (or derivatives) are licensed under the same licence that you originally chose means that this will always remain possible.

-Creative Commons released these licences in late 2002, via their website, http://creativecommons.org, along with a web application that asked the questions mentioned above, and directed the user to their chosen licence depending on their answers.
-They also developed short, friendly descriptions of each licence for non-lawyers, as well as a series of symbols that encapsulated each licence's features.
+Creative Commons released the first versions of these licences in late 2002, via their website, http://creativecommons.org, along with a web application that asked the questions mentioned above, and directed the user to their chosen licence depending on their answers.
+They also developed short, friendly descriptions of each licence for non-lawyers, as well as a series of symbols that encapsulated each licence’s features.
 If you wanted to CC-license your work, you could place these symbols on your web page that linked to the file, and thus provide a simple visual guide to what could be done with your work.
 To finish the effect, and in neat summary of the entire project, they also provided an additional image to place on your page, featuring the Creative Commons logo and the legend: Some Rights Reserved.

 The visual presentation of the licence, although important, is not the only aspect that the Creative Commons project has attended to.
 Although there is nothing integrally digital about the concept of CC licensing, it is clear that the digital realm, and the Internet in particular, is where most CC-licensed material is going to be obtained.
 Given this fact, it seems vital that the way a piece of work is licensed can be expressed in a machine-readable form.

 The primary way that Creative Commons achieves this is to use the variety of XML known as RDF or Resource Description Framework.
 When a creator uses the Creative Commons web application to obtain an appropriate licence, they are given a snippet of XML to insert into their web page.
 This information can be read by search engines, and gathered to create a list of sites that offer material under certain CC licences.
-Yahoo was the first search engine to offer a CC-specific search facility, although currently Google offers this too.
+Yahoo was the first search engine to offer a CC-specific search facility, although now Google offers this too.
 There are also specific search engines for music, photographs, video, etc.

 Every Creative Commons licence has three representations (of one and the same licence): a deed, which contains a plain language explanation of the licence's intention (along with the handy symbols), the full lawyer-drafted licence, and a machine-readable metadata snippet.